 71% of consumers say they are more likely to make a purchase based on social media references, according to the Influencer Orchestration Network.
 Many charities have already embraced the rise of social media influencers to build popular advocates for their brands, messages and causes.

-ONE joined up with popular vlogger Tanya Burr for their Poverty is Sexist campaign, amplifying the campaign’s message to 2.5 million of her followers free of charge.
+ONE joined up with popular vlogger Tanya Burr for its Poverty is Sexist campaign, amplifying the campaign’s message to 2.5 million of Butt’s followers free of charge.
 Mental health charity Mind teamed up with YouTube star Zoella, who spoke about her own struggles with anxiety to her 11 million subscribers.
-The key to getting your influencer marketing right is finding an ambassador for your brand whose interests and profile already aligns with your organisation’s work.
+The key to getting your influencer marketing right is finding an ambassador for your brand whose interests and profile already align with your organisation’s work.

 5. Going virtual reality